-It’s normal practice for growers to use HPS lamps during flowering.
+It?s normal practice for growers to use HPS lamps during flowering.
 These lamps give a warm light spectrum with more red frequencies in it, designed to mimic the natural autumnal light to aid flowering.
 However, at the same time it is this very same red light spectrum light that induces stretching in ours plants.
-An easy way to avoid this is to continue using the same Metal Halide lamps we’ve used during vegetative growth for a few more weeks into flowering.
+An easy way to avoid this is to continue using the same Metal Halide lamps we've used during vegetative growth for a few more weeks into flowering, also to use LEC CMH Lighting kits.
 The blue-ish light spectrum of these lamps will encourage tighter internode spacing and help enormously to reduce stretching and keep plants to a reasonable height.
 After 2-3 weeks of 12/12 we can change the MH lamp for the HPS and continue flowering as normal.
 Of course, the same effect can also be achieved using variable spectrum LED lamps.

 Temperatures in the grow room